Simaria (singer): Early life

-Start of carrier
+Start of career

 In the 90s Simaria Mendes was one of the backing vocalists of singer Frank Aguiar who later was an influence for Simone, who later would also start a singing career.

 2007-12: Forró do Muído

 In 2007 the sister formed the band Forró do Muído, which had a lot of success in the "nordeste" of Brazil at the time.
 In 2012, Simaria and Simone left the band in order to pursue a duo.

 2012-2022: Simone & Simaria

 In 2012 Simaria and her sister Simone formed a successful sertanejo group.
 The duo became one of the best-selling in Brazil and has music videos with hundreds of millions of views by 2022.

 Personal life

 In 2007, Simaria married the then Spanish businessman, Vicente Escrig, after they met on the app Orkut, but after 14 years the marriage came to an end.

 Relationship with Simone

 In 2022, Simaria took a break from the duo and Simone had to perform by herself.
 This caused speculations that the duo had separated and that the sisters had fought.
 In August 2022, Simaria compareceu ao aniversário de seu sobrinho, Henry Mendes Diniz.
 Ending the speculation.